-We conducted a survey of 46 in-scope suppliers using the CMRT described in the RCOI section above.
+We conducted a survey of 32 in-scope suppliers using the CMRT described in the RCOI section above.
 We reviewed each response against a number of criteria.
 These criteria included untimely or incomplete responses, as well as inconsistencies within the data reported in the template versus the data reported in IMDS.
 We utilized the AIAG Guide and the red flags automatically generated within IPCMP to help us evaluate responses and highlight areas that required additional due diligence.
 We worked directly with these suppliers to provide acceptable CMRTs.

-Of the 46 in-scope suppliers surveyed, 7 were eliminated due to further analysis of our purchasing records.
-Of the remaining 39 in-scope suppliers, 21 indicated that at least one of the minerals were sourced from the Conflict Region.
+Of the 32 in-scope suppliers surveyed, the following table represents the number of suppliers that reported each of the 3TG minerals sourced from the Conflict Region: